 Joe runs his own construction business.
 Joe has committed to more construction jobs than he can handle, so he needs help.
 Joe asks Frank to work on one job site.
 Frank and Joe agree on a payment for the entire job.
 Frank does not earn extra wages for any overtime he works.

 Joe provides all the tools and other supplies Frank needs.
 Joe shows Frank exactly how he wants the job done.
 While Frank is at work, Joe stops by periodically to check on him.
 At one point, Joe makes Frank redo a wall he constructed.

 When the job is complete, Joe writes Frank a check for the agreed amount.
 At the end of the year, Joe sends Frank a Form 1099-NEC.
 Form 1099-NEC shows how much an employer pays an independent contractor.

 Is Frank an independent contractor or an employee?

 How to classify a worker as an independent contractor vs. employee

 To determine if a worker is an employee or a contractor, you should use the factors outlined under the 2024 DOL contractor rule.
 This potential employer/independent contractor relationship rule has six parts.

 1. Is the work an integral part of your business?

-If the worker provides services that your business also provides, the worker is likely an employee.
+If the worker provides services that are critical, necessary, or central to your business, the worker is likely an employee.
 If the worker provides an unrelated service, the worker is probably a contractor.

 In the case of Joe and Frank, Frank does work that Joe also provides to clients.
 This means Frank might be an employee.